daisybio/epigen/README.md

 python3 merge_genotype_corpora.py --corpus-ids 1 2 --pops ASW ASW --corpus-id 23 --append SNPS
 ```

-Detailed descriptions of how to use the scripts can be found in the user guide.
+Detailed descriptions of how to use the scripts can be found in the HTML and PDF documentations contained in `docs/build/html` and `docs/build/latex`.

 ## Requirements